essic/prez-fsharp-quickie-for-cshap-dev/PITCHME.md

 ### What's F# ?

+- 1.0 appeared on 2005 ( older than GO ...) |
 - Strongly, statically typed, open sourced and cross platform language from Microsoft with deep inference |
-- 1.0 appeared on 2005 ( older than GO ...) |
 - Multi-paradigm language : functional, imperative and object-oriented |

----

-### What's F# ?

-- It compiles to executable or you can script with it |
 - Heavily influenced by ML, OCaml, Haskell, C# & others |
-- Fully supported by .NET & Mono.
-Compiles to Javascript |

 ---